-Now, the two-star Michelin chef has revealed that he wants to make the restaurant 100 per cent vegan.
+As of June 23rd 2021, after a five-year transition, Gauthier Soho is now proudly 100% vegan.
 Dining in the restaurant is quite an exquisite experience, never before have we seen someone grate a carrot with a machine at the table wearing silk gloves!
 Read reviews.

 To Book During World Vegan Month